learn-co-curriculum/submitting-a-lab-nitrous/README.md

 ### 1. Submit a lab with `learn submit`

-Once you've written the code that solves a lab, and confirmed that your solution is correct using the `learn` command, you then need to submit your solution to Learn so that you can get credit for completion and move on to the next lesson.
+Once you've written the code that solves a lab, and confirmed that your solution is correct using the `learn` or `learn test` command, you then need to submit your solution to Learn so that you can get credit for completion and move on to the next lesson.

 In order to submit your solution to Learn, from the lab's directory in your console, you will just run: